Moo-Ack-Productions/MCprep/CONTRIBUTING.md

 It's also recommened to use a virtual environment (especially if you're on Linux) as to avoid issues with system wide packages and different versions of `bpy`.
 [See this for more details](https://realpython.com/python-virtual-environments-a-primer/)

+There are 2 methods to do this:
+- Poetry
+- Manualy

+Both are listed here.

+### With Poetry
+[Poetry](https://python-poetry.org/) is a useful tool that allows easy dependency handling.
+To quote the website:

+>  Python packaging and dependency management made easy

+If you decide to use Poetry, then simply run the following command:

+`poetry install`

+To enable the virtual environment, run `poetry shell`, then type `exit` when you're done.

 ### Creating a Virtual Environment and Setting up `bpy`
 First, we need to come up with a name.
 For MCprep development, it's recommended to use the following convention:
 `mcprep_venv_<version>`